alexblyth/alexblyth.github.io/LabGuide300.md

     -   Select **Oracle Cloud Storage** as source for the data load

     -   Enter the URL of **customers.csv** as the file to load.
-You constructed the URL in STEP 8 Construct the URLs of the Files on Your OCI Object Storage.
-For example, the URL might look something like:
+Remember to use the URLs listed above.
+The customer URL is:

         https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/gse00014543/ADWHOL/customers.csv